Stephanie Land

 Stephanie Land (born September 1978) is an American author and public speaker.
-She is best known for writing Maid: Hard Work, Low Pay and a Mother's Will to Survive (2019), which was adapted to television miniseries Maid (2021) for Netflix.
-Land has also written several articles about maid service work, abuse and poverty in the United States.
+She is best known for writing Maid: Hard Work, Low Pay, and a Mother's Will to Survive (2019), which was adapted to television miniseries Maid (2021) for Netflix.
+Her second memoir, Class: A Memoir of Motherhood, Hunger, and Higher Education (2023) explores the challenges of single parenting and poverty while attending college.
+Land has also written several articles about maid service work, domestic abuse and poverty in the United States.

 Early life and education

 Land grew up between Washington and Anchorage, Alaska, in a middle class household.
 A car accident at age 16 led to her being diagnosed with post-traumatic stress disorder, a condition which was later exacerbated by her financial struggles.

 In her late twenties, she lived in Port Townsend, Washington, where she had her first child and became a single mother who worked maid service jobs to support her family.
 Although she did not grow up in poverty, she spent the next several years living below the poverty line and relied on several welfare programs to cover necessary expenses; this later inspired her writing on issues of poverty and public policy.
-In January 2008, Land broke up with her boyfriend and moved to a homeless shelter with her then nine-month-old daughter.
-Land and her eldest daughter occasionally lived in homeless shelters, transitional housing and a camper in a driveway, before securing an apartment in low-income housing.
-The first line of her debut book reads: "My daughter learned to walk in a homeless shelter."
+In January 2008, Land broke up with her partner and moved to a homeless shelter with her then nine-month-old daughter.
+Land and her eldest daughter occasionally lived in homeless shelters, transitional housing, and a camper in a driveway, before securing an apartment in low-income housing.
+The first line of her debut book Maid: Hard Work, Low Pay, and a Mother's Will to Survive (2019) reads: "My daughter learned to walk in a homeless shelter."

 After six years of cleaning in Washington and Montana, she was eventually able to use student loans and Pell grants to move to earn a Bachelor of Arts in English and creative writing from the University of Montana in May 2014.
 During her studies, she published her first public writing in the form of blog posts and local publications followed by Internet-based publications such as HuffPost and Vox.
 Upon graduating from the University of Montana, Land ended her dependence on food stamps, started working as a freelance writer, and became a writing fellow with the Center for Community Change.
+Land would later detail these experiences in the 2023 memoir Class: A Memoir of Motherhood, Hunger, and Higher Education.